jacobdotcosta/kcp/README.md

 # KCP scenario evaluated

+This section covers different scenario which have been tested with kcp and that you could play using either the manual or the end-to-end bash script.
+They gradually increase the complexity to validate a deployment across multiple clusters, using more API (ingress, service).

-When you plan to use the `end to end` approach and the corresponding `scenario-*.sh` bash script in a terminal, it is possible to specify different parameters.
+Remark: When you plan to use the end-to-end `scenario-*.sh` bash script in a terminal, it is possible to specify different parameters.
 Use the arg `-h` to get the help: `scenario-*.sh -h`.

 # Scenario 1 : One workspace